-Signage is to be placed every 25m along the entire length of the fence erected at Condition 11(b).
+Signage is to be placed every 25m along the entire length of the fence erected at Condition 9(b).
 The signage is to state “No Extraction or Vegetation Clearing Beyond This Point”.
 The lettering size on the sign shall comply with AS1319-1994.

 Reason: To ensure that the quarry does not exceed the approved footprint, to provide ongoing protection of adjoining native vegetation and to prevent livestock from entering the pit.
+Also to ensure that the full extent of the Stage 1 area is rehabilitated.

 Tree Removal